MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: Introduction

 While translating existing datasets may seem like a viable shortcut, this approach is fundamentally limited because it fails to capture essential local context.
-For example, the epidemiology of endemic conditions such as dengue and Chagas disease is entirely absent from these resources.
+For example, the epidemiology of endemic conditions such as Dengue and Chagas disease is entirely absent from these resources.
 Furthermore, translation erases crucial linguistic and cultural nuances, including region-specific clinical expressions and colloquial patient descriptions of symptoms \cite{naveen2024overview}.
 This creates a dual problem: locally, it constrains the advancement of clinically reliable language technologies for the population.
 Globally, it perpetuates a critical void in the medical data landscape, which remains heavily biased towards the health contexts prevalent in high-resource language communities.
 Therefore, creating a robust dataset for Brazilian Portuguese is not only essential for its speakers but also represents an opportunity to enrich global health knowledge with data on otherwise underrepresented diseases and clinical realities.

-To address this critical resource gap, we introduce MedPT, the first public large-scale corpus for the Brazilian Portuguese medical domain\footnote{Due storage constraints, during blind review we only release a 10K sample of the dataset}, comprising 384,095 authentic question-answer pairs from real patient-doctor interactions along with metadata detailing the disease, the medical specialty, and a label identifying the question type.
-We provide a comprehensive analysis of the dataset, detailing its linguistic properties, such as the natural asymmetry of patient and doctor communication, and its thematic breadth, which covers over 3,200 medical topics and 104 professional specializations.
-To validate its practical utility, we establish strong benchmarks on a real-world medical subspecialty classification task.
-We demonstrate that fine-tuning a modern 1.7B parameter model on MedPT achieves a 94\% F1-score on a challenging 20-class setup, confirming the dataset is a high-quality and effective resource for developing and specializing language models for the nuanced Brazilian healthcare context.
+In this work, we introduce MedPT\footnote{\href{https://huggingface.co/datasets/AKCIT/MedPT}{https://huggingface.co/datasets/AKCIT/MedPT}}, the first public large-scale corpus for the Brazilian Portuguese medical domain, comprising 384,095 authentic question-answer pairs from real patient-doctor interactions along with metadata detailing the disease, the medical specialty, and a label identifying the question type.
+We provide a comprehensive analysis of the dataset, detailing its linguistic properties, such as the natural asymmetry of patient and doctor communication, and its thematic breadth, which covers over 3,200 medical conditions across 104 medical specialties.
+To validate its practical utility, we establish strong benchmark on a real-world medical speciality classification task, achieving 94\% F1-score on a challenging 20-class setup by fine-tuning a modern 1.7B parameter model on MedPT, confirming the dataset is a high-quality and effective resource for developing and specializing language models for the nuanced Brazilian healthcare context.

 This resource provides a foundational dataset for a range of tasks, including medical question answering, patient intent classification, and linguistic studies on doctor-patient communication.
 More broadly, MedPT captures the real-world nuances of healthcare interactions, enabling the development of more contextualized, reliable, and accessible models for Portuguese-speaking populations.